endorh/aerobatic-elytra/README.md

 # Aerobatic Elytra

-Adds an aerobatic elytra, which is able to roll and propel itself using rockets.
+Minecraft mod adding an aerobatic elytra, which is able to roll and propel itself using rockets.

 During aerobatic flight, mouse movement controls pitch and roll